stlmc/stlmc/README.md

 STLmc is an SMT-based bounded model checker for signal temporal logic (STL) of hybrid systems.
 The algorithm of the tool is refutationally complete for STL properties of bounded signals.

-For more information about STLm, please visit our [website](https://stlmc.github.io/)
+For more information about STLmc, please visit our [website](https://stlmc.github.io/)

 ### Features